Kinyugo/torch_mdct/README.md

 # torch_mdct

-A fast and clean implementation of the Modified Discrete Cosine Transform (MDCT) algorithm in PyTorch.
+A PyTorch implementation of the Modified Discrete Cosine Transform (MDCT) and its inverse for audio processing.

 ## Installation